Gon4ar5/GiftHealth-Engineering-Project/README.md

 #### Models Folder:

-- action.rb - The action model stores the patient, drug, and event
+- `action.rb` - The action model stores the patient, drug, and event
-- drug.rb
+- `drug.rb`
-- event.rb
+- `event.rb`
-- patient.rb
+- `patient.rb`

 #### Services Folder:

-- event_processor.rb - It is a module that contains all the necessary methods for my script to work.
+- `event_processor.rb` - A module that processes input data according to conditions.
-- main.rb - It is a class with one method, within which 3 main actions of the script take place, reading a file, processing data and output to the console.
+- `main.rb` - It is a class with one method, within which 3 main actions of the script take place, reading a file, processing data and output to the console.
-- parses.rb - Represents a class for reading a file received as input
+- `parses.rb` - Represents a class for reading a file received as an input

 #### Presenters Folder:

-- console_presenter.rb - Represents a class for outputting information to the console.
+- `console_presenter.rb` - Represents a class for outputting information to the console.

 ### Spec Folder: